new-idea-machine/os-lesson-delivery-system/README.md

 Note that two .env files are required for the operation of this repo at present time.

-1. The first one will be in apps/Learning-Buddy, with the four following fields: IP, SUPABASEURL, SUPABASEKEY_PUBLIC and SUPABASEKEY_ANON.
+1. The first one will be in apps/Learning-Buddy, with the four following fields: IP, SUPABASEURL, SUPABASEKEY_PUBLIC and SUPABASEKEY_SECRET.
 The IP field should be automatically populated with your IPv4 address upon your first time running the frontend with `npm run start:app`.
 2. The second one can be found in backend, and has the following fields: API-TOKEN and DATABASE_URL.
 The API-TOKEN field is required to prompt OpenAI's API and can be created through creating your own account on their website.

 ### Backend Setup: